 Efficient dissemination during the SAFETY4RAILS project ensures short and long-term success of the project.
-This is core to the strategy of spreading knowledge about the project among different target groups by using different instruments.
+This is core to the strategy of spreading knowledge about the project among different target groups by using different instruments, adapted to the target group.